 The Abu Dhabi University Student Transportation Service has been established to offer and maintain a safe and orderly environment for travelers to and from Abu Dhabi University campuses.
 Abu Dhabi University provides the service to transport students according to their needs in addition to allowing accessibility to the university.
-Students are picked-up and dropped-off at designated areas around the city of Abu Dhabi in accordance to the student's preferred type of service.
+Students are pickedup and dropped-off at designated areas around the city of Abu Dhabi in accordance to the student's preferred type of service. basis, and offer prompt referral of patients to sub-specialist consultants where necessary.
+When the university health service is closed, students with serious medical emergencies are advised to go to the nearest Medical Facility.
+Abu Dhabi University Clinic sustains highest level of ethical standards and confidentiality in adherence to Health Authority of Abu Dhabi and Abu Dhabi University policies and procedures.